razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 = How do I manually purge the whole cache? =

-Click the 'Purge ALL Varnish Cache' button on the "Right Now" Dashboard
+Click the 'Purge ALL Varnish Cache' button on the "Right Now" Dashboard.

 = How do I manually purge cache? =